jjanus12/oad_hol/lab01.md

 ![](images/lab01/ATP3.png)

-IMPORTANT: Note you Admin password, you will need it later!
+IMPORTANT: Save your Admin Password for later you will need it to access the warehouse and grant other users access to it.

 ![](images/lab01/ATP4.png)

+If you have an on-premises license you can bring it to the cloud by choosing 'Bring your own License'.
+For this Lab we will go with 'License included' so Oracle will provide you the license with your data warhouse.

 ![](images/lab01/ATP5.png)
 When everything is set up as above click on 'Create Autonomous Database', this might take a few minutes